PistonDevelopers/dyon-tutorial/src/if.md

 }
 ```

-An `if` can be put in an expression:
+An `if` can be used as an expression:

 ```rust
 a := 3